 then use a switch statement to change the position (one random value

 will represent going right, one left, and so on).
-Remember that the
+Your method should

-TestWalk.java to have your RandomWalk object take 8 steps.
+TestWalk.java to have each of your RandomWalk objects take 5 steps.

-Print out the object after each step so you can see what is going on.
+Print out each object after each step so you can see what is going on.

 - Now add to RandomWalk.java the following two methods.
 Each should

-- boolean moreSteps() - returns true if there are more steps
+- boolean moreSteps() - returns true if the number of steps

 - boolean inBounds() - returns true if the current position